IgorMarinhoArgollo/pixel-art/README.md

 ## Run Locally
   ### Requirements:
    * Node v16
    * Google Chrome

   ### Cloning into your computer (via SSH)
-    on terminal:
+  On terminal:

       git clone git@github.com:IgorMarinhoArgollo/pixel-art.git

   ### Starting project locally
-    on the directory that you have cloned the repository, paste the command on terminal to start the application: npm start
+  On the directory that you have cloned the repository, paste the command on terminal to start the application:

+      npm start

 ## Development Information